About Twombly Setters

 Duke of DeCoverly

-The legacy of Earl Twombly and Coronation Kennels continues today through his daughter, Becky, grandson Legh, and his wife, Jenn.
+The legacy of Earl Twombly and Coronation Kennels continues today through his grandson Legh and wife Jenn, who have benefitted from the love and guidance of Earl's daughter Becky.
 Legh and Jenn Higgins both grew up on Blush Hill in Waterbury, VT, and Jenn's parents were friends and among the best customers of Earl's "back in the day".
 Now Legh and Jenn live in and hunt the coverts of the Northeast Kingdom in October and travel south in November to central Virginia, where they train, hunt, and guide other hunters with their 7 English Setters.
 Legh Higgins said: "We have a family 3 generation love for gun dogs.
 We've dedicated our retirement to these fine setters".

 Legh Higgins and